UPPMAX/programming_formalisms_intro/doc/sdlc_tools.md

 - **Responding to change** over following a plan
 ```

-Or:
-"Agile = characterized by the division of tasks into short phases of work and frequent re-assessment and adaptation of plans."

 **Most other models are Agile...**
 see the extra reading section: https://uppmax.github.io/programming_formalisms_intro/SDLC_models.html

-- Parallel development
 - Modern principles: automated tests, frequent integration
 - Deliver as fast as possible: small iterations are easier to manage
-- Visualize your work, **limit work in progress**
 - Extreme Programming
   - Pair programming
     - Collaborate, continuous code inspection